CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 [![Youtube](https://img.shields.io/badge/Youtube-%23FF0000.svg?style=for-the-badge&logo=Youtube&logoColor=white)](https://www.youtube.com/@Ivan-lv9rn)

 ## Engineering Documentation
-This repository contains all documentation for the **CyberPlátano RD** team's robot for the **Future Engineers category - WRO 2025, Open Championship - Panamá**.
+This repository contains all documentation for the **CyberPlátano RD** team's robot for the **Future Engineers category - World Robot Olympiad 2025**.
 We document the development of our robot, from mechanical and electronic components to programming and simulation.

 ---
 ## Table of Contents